MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-endpoints-online.md

 Inbound communications use the private endpoint of the Azure Machine Learning workspace, while outbound communications use private endpoints created for the workspace's managed virtual network.
 For more information, see [Network isolation with managed online endpoints](concept-secure-online-endpoint.md).

-### Monitoring for online endpoints and deployments
+### Monitoring online endpoints and deployments

 Azure Machine Learning endpoints integrate with [Azure Monitor](monitor-azure-machine-learning.md).
 Azure Monitor integration lets you view metrics in charts, configure alerts, query from log tables, and use Application Insights to analyze events from user containers.
 For more information, see [Monitor online endpoints](how-to-monitor-online-endpoints.md).

 ### Secret injection in online deployments (preview)

 Secret injection for an online deployment involves retrieving secrets such as API keys from secret stores and injecting them into the user container that runs inside the deployment.
-To provide secure secret consumption for the inference server that runs your scoring script or the inferencing stack for your BYOC deployment, access secrets via environment variables.
+To provide secure secret consumption for the inference server that runs your scoring script or the inferencing stack in your BYOC deployment, you can use environment variables to access secrets.

 You can inject secrets yourself by using managed identities or you can use the secret injection feature.
 For more information, see [Secret injection in online endpoints (preview)](concept-secret-injection.md).